bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 - ### HCOCO

 HCOCO, containing 42k synthesized composite images, is generated based on [Microsoft COCO](<http://cocodataset.org/>) dataset.
 The foreground region is corresponding object segmentation mask provided from COCO.
-Within the foreground region, the appearance of COCO image is edited using various color transfer methods.
-The sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1bMTNzFJMreOOE-Lz3c7hGg)
+Within the foreground region, the appearance of COCO image is edited using various color transfer methods. **The HCOCO sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1bMTNzFJMreOOE-Lz3c7hGg)**

 - ### HAdobe5k

 HAdobe5k is generated based on [MIT-Adobe FiveK](<http://data.csail.mit.edu/graphics/fivek/>) dataset.
-Provided with 6 editions of the same image, we manually segment the foreground region and exchange foregrounds between 2 versions.
-The sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1NAtLnCdY1-4uxRKB8REPQg)
+Provided with 6 editions of the same image, we manually segment the foreground region and exchange foregrounds between 2 versions. **The HAdobe5k sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1NAtLnCdY1-4uxRKB8REPQg)**

 - ### HFlickr

 We collected 4833 images from [Flickr](<https://www.flickr.com/>).
-After manually segmenting the foreground region, we use the same method as HCOCO to generate HFlickr sub-dataset.
-The sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1ZaCYo9Z21RGVgCwXgtvmbw)
+After manually segmenting the foreground region, we use the same method as HCOCO to generate HFlickr sub-dataset. **The HFlickr sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1ZaCYo9Z21RGVgCwXgtvmbw) **

 - ### Hday2night

 Hday2night is generated based on [day2night](https://pan.baidu.com/s/1bCtVhhtb_EDool_UnN2Bjw) dataset.
-We manually segment the foreground region, which is cropped and overlaid on another image captured on a different time.
-The sub-dataset and training/testing split are provided in [Baidu Cloud](https://pan.baidu.com/s/1wTqGeB9SMweS5UAaxWof8A)
+We manually segment the foreground region, which is cropped and overlaid on another image captured on a different time. **The Hday2night sub-dataset and training/testing split are provided in [Baidu Cloud**](https://pan.baidu.com/s/1wTqGeB9SMweS5UAaxWof8A)

 ![](examples.jpg)

+# Color Transfer Methods

+To generate synthesized composite images, color transfer methods are adopted to transfer color information from reference images to real images.
+Considering that color transfer methods can be categorized into four groups based on parametric/non-parametric and correlated/decorrelated color space, we select one representative method from each group.
+Thanks to Wei Xu's efforts for releasing the code of color transfer method 1, 2 and 3 in their survey paper, we could implement color transfer methods specialized for foreground based on their implementation.
+And the source code of IDT regrain color transfer is downloaded from the author's [GitHub](https://github.com/frcs/colour-transfer)

+### 1. global color transfer

+--Parametric method in decorrelated color space.
+Implementation of paper *Color transfer between images*.

+### 2. global color transfer in RGB color space

+--Parametric method in correlated color space.
+Implementation of paper *Color transfer in correlated color space*.

+### 3. cumulative histogram mapping

+--Non-parametric method in decorrelated color space.
+Implementation of paper  *Histogram-based prefiltering for luminance and chrominance compensation of multiview video*.

+### 4. IDT regrain color transfer

+--Non-parametric method in correlated color space.
+Implementation of paper  *Automated colour grading using colour distribution transfer*.

 # Baselines